The Inspiring Journey of a Beloved TV Host and Positive Role Model, Tracy Moore

 Ask people about CityLine host Tracy Moore and you’ll get the same answer.
 “I love Tracy!”
 It doesn’t matter if it’s an avid viewer of the show or someone in media, they’ll tell you that this 43-year-old mom of two and the host of the lifestyle television show for the past 10 years is just awesome.
 And D’FYNE agrees.
 So why the girl crush?

-1 She isn’t afraid to admit when she doesn’t know something.
+1 Tracy Moore isn’t afraid to admit when she doesn’t know something.

-2 She volunteers her time to causes she is passionate about.
+2 Tracy Moore volunteers her time to causes she is passionate about.

 3 Being positive is her natural state of mind.

 “When I get to another place with my feelings, that is more foreign to me than feeling happy is.”
 She credits her parents with her positive outlook.
 “You have to be intentional when it comes to being positive, and my mom and dad are very positive people.
-They came with no money from Jamaica and faced every barrier: poverty, race, no transportation, no people to lean on, and they did it all feeling extremely lucky to have landed in this country with a goal to raise two happy, healthy kids,” she shares.
+They came with no money from Jamaica and faced every barrier: poverty, race, no transportation, and no people to lean on, and they did it all feeling extremely lucky to have landed in this country with the goal of raising two happy, healthy kids,” she shares.
 “When you’re raised around that, it’s palpable.”

-4 She’s able to roll with things and adapt.
+4 Tracy Moore is able to roll with things and adapt.

-5 She has a great sense of style.
+5 Tracy Moore has a great sense of style.